adambuckley12/scc-110-term3-airhockey/README.md

 Adam Buckley Scc 110 Term 3 Air Hockey Java game project repository:

-# Compile and Run:
+# Compile and Run via a CLI:

 *Using included run script:*
 *Navigate to inside project directory:*

     chmod +x run.sh #IGNORE THIS LINE IF USING WINDOWS.
     ./run.sh

 ***or***